“SEO drives 1000+% more traffic than than organic social media” (Brightedge)

 What is SEO?

 When a search occurs, the search engine algorithm evaluates all possible results based on the firm’s perceived relevancy and authority.
-If necessary, it will make additional adjustments based on signals reflecting the User Experience (UX) the site has provided previous searchers.
+If necessary, it will make additional adjustments based on signals reflecting the User Experience (UX) of previous visitors.
 It then ranks and displays all possible results based on these evaluations.

 Google Ranking = (Relevancy + Authority) – Poor User Experience (UX)